-Protect yourself and your loved ones from the risk of electric shock drowning and common boat electrical hazards with these handy tips.
+But there are steps you can take to protect yourself and your loved ones from the hidden danger of electric shock drowning and common boat electrical hazards with these handy tips from Electrical Safety Foundation International.

-Don’t allow yourself or anyone else to swim near docks.
-Avoid entering the water when launching or loading your boat.
+- Never allow anyone to swim near docks.
+Avoid entering the water when launching or loading a boat.

-Always maintain a distance of at least 10 feet between your boat and nearby power lines.
+- Always maintain a distance of at least 10 feet between your boat and nearby power lines.
+When fishing, make sure to cast the line away from power lines.

 - If you feel a tingle while swimming, the water may be electrified.
-Get out as soon as possible avoiding the use of metal objects such as ladders.
+Get out as soon as possible and avoid the use of metal objects such as ladders.
+Don’t ever go in the water to save someone who has been shocked because you could be shocked, as well.
+Turn off the power and then use a nonmetal object to pull the swimmer out of the water.

-- Have your boat’s electrical system inspected and upgraded by a certified marine electrician who is familiar with National Fire Protection Association Codes: NFPA 303 and NFPA 70.
+- Have your boat’s electrical system inspected and upgraded by a certified marine electrician who is familiar with National Fire Protection Association (NFPA) codes 303 and NFPA 70.

-- Consider having Equipment Leakage Circuit Interrupters (ELCI) installed on boats to protect nearby swimmers from potential electricity leakage into water surrounding your boat.
+- Consider having Equipment Leakage Circuit Interrupters (ELCIs) installed on boats to protect nearby swimmers from potential electricity leakage into the water surrounding your boat.

 - Only use shore or marine power cords, plugs, receptacles and extension cords that have been tested by Underwriters Laboratories (UL), Canadian Standards Association (CSA) or Intertek (ETL).